 Ni Hao, welcome to Beijing, the iconic city as well as the capital of China!

-You will be met by local tour guide at the arrival hall of Beijing Airport and escorted to check in your hotel in downtown by a private comfortable vehicle.
+You will be met by your local tour guide at the arrival hall of Beijing Capital Airport, or railway station, then be escorted to check in your hotel in downtown by a private comfortable vehicle.
 The rest of today is on your own to relax.
 If you want to explore nearby, feel free to get some practical suggestions from your tour guide.

 Arrival Ideals: At present, there are many international and domestic flights to Beijing.
 Besides, you can take a high speed train to this capital city from Shanghai (5-6 hrs), Xian (5.5 hrs), Guangzhou (8-9.5 hrs), etc.